AutoB2G: Agentic Simulation and Reinforcement Learning for Spatio-Temporal Grid-Interactive Building Control: Conclusion

 \section{Conclusion}

-This paper presents AutoB2G, a natural-language-driven automated building–grid co-simulation framework that integrates building control simulation with grid-level optimization and evaluation.
-By leveraging the SOCIA framework with agentic retrieval and TGD, the proposed approach enables end-to-end automation of the simulation pipeline from natural-language task descriptions, substantially reducing manual configuration effort.
-Experimental results demonstrate that the framework can effectively produce reliable simulator implementations, while coordinating buildings to improve grid-side performance metrics.
+This paper presents AutoB2G, a grid-aware building energy control evaluation benchmark that integrates building energy simulation with grid-level optimization and evaluation.
+By leveraging the LLM-based SOCIA framework, the proposed approach enables automation of the simulation workflow from natural-language task description.
+Experimental results demonstrate that incorporating safety-critical grid metrics leads to a more comprehensive and realistic evaluation of control strategies.
+In addition, the framework can reliably generate executable simulation workflows and enable coordinated building control that improves grid-level performance.